MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-create-mobile-optimized-report.md

 ## Fine tune visual formatting

-Use the visualizations pane to format a visual for mobile layout.
+Use the [visualizations pane](power-bi-mobile-layout-view.md#visualizations-pane) to optimize a visual's format for mobile layout.

-On the mobile layout canvas, select the visual you want to format.
-The visual's properties will display on the visualizations pane.
-The visual's formatting settings are arranged in categories split out on to two tabs.
-See XXX for more information about the formatting pane.
+On the mobile layout canvas, select the visual you want to format, and modify the relevant settings in the visualization pane.

 When you first place a visual on the canvas, most of its format settings are connected to the desktop layout and take their values from there.
-See XXX for exceptions.
-When you change a setting, however, that setting disconnects from desktop layout and becomes independent.
+See [Mobile formatting considerations and limitations](power-bi-mobile-layout-view.md#mobile-formatting-considerations-and-limitations) for exceptions.
+When you change a setting, that setting disconnects from desktop layout and becomes independent.
 Any changes you make to the setting won't affect the desktop layout, and vice versa; any changes you make to the setting in desktop layout won't affect mobile layout.
 When you change a visual's setting, an icon indicates that it has been changed.

 ![Screenshot of Visualizations pane showing a visual's changed property values.](media/power-bi-create-phone-report/visualizations-pane-mobile-layout-with-changes.png)

+### Discarding mobile formatting changes

 You can discard mobile formatting changes to a single category by selecting **Clear mobile changes** at the bottom of the category card.
 You can discard all mobile formatting changes for the visual by selecting **More options (…)** and choosing **Clear mobile formatting** from the context menu.